Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Optimal Energy Efficient Artificial Noise Design

-where $n$ is the total number of states in the impulsive noise sequence generation, $\beta_{i,j}$ is the transition probability from state $s_i$ to $s_j$, and the state $s_i$ represents where the $i$-th impulse event should be occurred in the sequence given the first $i-1$ impulses is pre-defined.
+Typically, the generation pattern could be represented by a state-transition probability matrix, and is stored and triggered in the control module in the noise generator.
+The transition matrix is expressed by $G=[\beta_{i,j}]$ with $1 \leq i, j \leq n$, where $n$ is the total number of states in the impulsive noise generation, $\beta_{i,j}$ is the transition probability from state $s_i$ to $s_j$, and the state $s_i$ represents where the $i$-th impulse event should be occurred in the sequence given the first $i-1$ impulses is optimized.
 Hence $n$ equals the maximum number of the impulses that could be generated in a duration.
-As we mentioned that the generation of the impulsive noise sequence is pre-defined in our design, we have $\beta_{i,j} = 1$ only if $s_i$ matches with the first $i$ impulses in $s_j$~($s_i = s_{j-1}$), and $\beta_{i,j} = 0$ for the rest of the cases.
-In this case, $G$ is in fact a \emph{sparse matrix} since majority of the elements in $G$ is 0.
+As we mentioned that the generation of the impulsive noise is optimized in our design, we have $\beta_{i,j} = 1$ only if $s_i$ matches with the first $i$ impulses in $s_j$~($s_i = s_{j-1}$), and $\beta_{i,j} = 0$ for the rest of the cases.
+Here $G$ is in fact a \emph{sparse matrix} since majority of the elements in $G$ is 0.

-Actually, the design of the transition matrix can be mapped to a process of impulsive noise samples selection.
-This selection of the generation of the impulsive noises~(which can also be viewed as a set of instructions to trigger the impulsive generation or not) is represented by the diagonal matrix $F \in \mathbb{R}^{m \times m}$, which injects the impulsive noises into a subset of samples of the original leakage trace $Y(X)$.
-Values on the diagonal can be "0" or "1", and the positions of the``1''s in the diagonal decide which artificial noise samples will be generated and injected into the leakage trace, i.e., for which samples in the leakage trace we inject the impulsive noises.
-As an example, if the impulsive samples are generated and injected into only the beginning and the end points of a leakage trace, then $F$ would be:
+Actually, the structure of the transition matrix can be mapped to a process of impulsive noise samples selection.
+This selection of the generation of the impulsive noises~(which can also be viewed as a set of instructions to trigger the impulsive generation or not) is represented by the diagonal matrix $F \in \mathbb{R}^{m_o \times m_o}$, which injects the impulsive noises into a subset of samples of the raw leakage trace.
+Values on the diagonal can be "0" or "1", and the positions of the``1''s in the diagonal decide where the noise samples will be generated and injected into the leakage trace, i.e., for which samples in the leakage trace we inject the impulsive noises.

-In contrast to the indiscriminate random noise generation approach that described in Section~\ref{sec:system-model}, based on our designed noise generation model, we can exploit the fact of sparsity in leakage trace that the number of useful leakage samples is small as shown in Section~\ref{sec:data-compression}, and only generate a small number of noise samples to inject into the raw leakage trace.
-This brings the basis for us to design more energy-efficient scheme to generate noise sequence for countering side-channel attacks.
+In contrast to the indiscriminate random noise generation approach that described in Section~\ref{sec:system-model}, the artificial noise generation model can exploit the fact of the sparsity in leakage trace as shown in Section~\ref{sec:data-compression}, and only generate a small number of noise samples at the relevant timing to inject into the raw leakage trace.
+This brings the basis for us to design more energy-efficient scheme to generate noise sequence.
+As we can notice, the key point work is to design an appropriated $F$ to achieve the optimal energy-efficiency, which will be discussed in the following.